Here is a measurement activity for kindergarten.

 This free measuring activity uses a printable and some linking cubes - which I'm sure you probably already have on hand in your classroom.

-During the first week or two of school, I’d read the book (affiliate) Titch by Pat Hutchins.
-It’s a simple read aloud and I enjoy reading it during a math lesson.
+During the first week or two of school, I'd read the book (affiliate) Titch by Pat Hutchins.
+It's a simple read aloud and I like to read it as part of a math lesson.

-These free Titch measuring sheets were a perfect extension activity to use at the beginning of the school year.
+These free Titch measuring sheets I found online were a perfect extension of the read-aloud.
+They help introduce our math games and activities center (the practice zone) at the beginning of the school year.